swcarpentry/shell-novice/01-filedir.md

 ~~~

 `..` is a special directory name meaning
-"the directory containing this one",
+"the directory containing this one",or “the directory above this one”,
 or more succinctly,
 the **parent** of the current directory.
 Sure enough,